 Upon award approval, DOJ will electronically transmit the award document to the prospective award recipient.
-In addition to other award information, the award document contains award terms and conditions that specify national policy requirements with which recipients of federal funding must comply; uniform administrative requirements, cost principles, and audit requirements; and program-specific terms and conditions required based on applicable program (statutory) authority or requirements set forth in DOJ solicitations and program announcements, and other requirements which may be attached to appropriated funding.
+In addition to other award information, the award document contains award terms and conditions that specify national policy requirements with which recipients of federal funding must comply; uniform administrative requirements, cost principles, and audit requirements; and program-specific terms and conditions that are based on the applicable program (statutory) authority or requirements set forth in DOJ solicitations and program announcements, and other requirements which may be attached to appropriated funding.
 For example, certain projects may call for special requirements, terms, or conditions relating to intellectual property; data or information sharing or access; information security or audit requirements, expenditures, and milestones; or publications or press releases.
 DOJ also may place additional terms and conditions on an award based on its risk assessment of the applicant or for other reasons it determines necessary to fulfill the goals and objectives of the program.

-DOJ expects that all (or virtually all) DOJ awards made in FY 2021 will include, as well as the text of certain other conditions such as administrative conditions, via the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2021 Awards."
-Prospective applicants may access and review the text of these conditions there.
-For applicants applying to Purpose Area 1 (COP Office), please see the FY 2020 Tribal Resources Grant Program Award Owner's Manual on the COPS Office website.
+DOJ expects that all (or virtually all) DOJ awards made in FY 2022 will also include the text of certain other conditions, such as administrative conditions, as outlined in the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2021 Awards."
+For applicants applying to Purpose Area 1 (COPS Office), please see the FY 2022 COPS Tribal Resources Grant Program (TRGP) TRGP Hire and TRGP Equipment/Training Award Terms, Conditions, and Additional Requirements at https://cops.usdoj.gov/grants

 As stated earlier, DOJ anticipates that it may make some awards from this solicitation in the form of cooperative agreements.
 Cooperative agreement awards include standard "federal involvement" conditions that describe the general allocation of responsibility for execution of the funded program.

-Generally stated, under cooperative agreement awards, responsibility for the day-to-day conduct of the funded project rests with the recipient in implementing the funded and approved proposal and budget and the award terms and conditions.
+Generally stated, under cooperative agreement awards, responsibility for the day-to-day conduct of the funded project rests with the recipient in implementing the funded and approved proposal, budget, and the award terms and conditions.
 Responsibility for oversight and redirection of the project, if necessary, rests with DOJ.